Ashes specials: Bank on Marnus magic

 Playing the ball late and a penchant for gliding the quick bowlers through backward point and third man might be a profitable method of attack in England when playing the swinging ball late and under your eyes is an absolute must, but the Australians have made no secret that they believe that technique gets Root into trouble on the faster pitches Down Under.
 The Australian seamers will argue that’s why England’s captain has tended to nick off a lot in Australia in the past, and it’s how they intend to target him in the coming weeks.

-While I can see their point to a certain degree, I’d counter that Root is a much better player now than even the 2019 series, and four years ago, five half-centuries but no hundreds would suggest it wasn’t technique that was the problem, more conversation.
+While I can see their point to a certain degree, I’d counter that Root is a much better player now than even in 2019, and four years ago, five half-centuries but no hundreds would suggest it wasn’t technique that was the problem, more conversion.
 The last 12 months have seen Root put that right.

 Nevertheless, I don’t want to be taking even-money either, not if he is consistently hauled into the piece early with doubts still remaining about England’s opening pair.
 The returning Ben Stokes is the obvious alternative, given he dominated this attack at times in 2019.
 He’s not played Test cricket for close to a year now, though, and is hardly huge value at 5/1.